MohamedMiladi777/miladi-note-taking-CLI/README.md

 - To find all notes type: miladi all
 - To filter a note type: miladi find "note-to-filter"
 - To start the server type: miladi web

+AI was not involved in this work :)